MechanicalRabbit/DataKnots.jl/doc/src/overview.md

     │ 6 │
     =#

-Query *composition* (`.`) is also a combinator, it applies the output of one query as the input to another.
+Query *composition* (`.`) is also a combinator, it builds a query that applies the output of one query as the input to another.
 The query `employee.name` lists all employee names.

     @query chicago employee.name
     #=>